Holocaust Memorial Day funding

 Funding criteria

-The theme for Holocaust Memorial Day 2025 is For a Better Future.
-All projects will need to relate to the theme.
-The Holocaust Memorial Day Trust have created a theme, vision and other resources that reflect the theme of For a Better Future.
+The theme for Holocaust Memorial Day 2026 is Bridging Generations and, this year, it is a call to action.
+A reminder that the responsibility for remembrance doesn't end with the survivors, that it must live on through all of us All projects will need to relate to the theme.
+The Holocaust Memorial Day Trust have created a theme, vision and other resources that reflect the theme of Bridging Generations.
 You might find these helpful when you are developing your project.
-You can find out more about For a Better Future and why it is so important at https://www.hmd.org.uk/what-is-holocaust-memorial-day/this-years-theme/
+You can find out more about Bridging Generations and why this call to action is so important at https://hmd.org.uk/what-is-holocaust-memorial-day/hmd-theme-2026/

-Applications are invited for grants of up to £1,500 from organisations who would like to contribute to the Holocaust Memorial Day programme 2024.
+Applications are invited for grants of up to £1,000 from organisations who would like to contribute to the Holocaust Memorial Day programme 2026.
 We welcome ideas that can be delivered online, in-person or a mix of both (hybrid).
-Although there are currently no COVID-19 restrictions, if there are changes, we will need to follow government guidance.

 What we will fund